 Grade Quality Points

 A 4.0

 A- 3.7

 B+ 3.3

 В 3.0

 B- 2.7

 C+ 2.3

 С 2.0

 C- 1.7

 D 1.0

 F 0

 Grade Grade Value

 IN Incomplete

 L Audit

 Р Passed

 WD Student-initiated authorized withdrawal

 WF Unauthorized withdrawal

 Υ Intermediate grade

 Z No grade

 Developmental course grade notation

 Repeated course grade notation.
-See repeat policy.

-r
+See Repeat Policy below.

+Grade Description

-Grade Description IN Incompletes are reported by instructor at grade-processing deadline.
+IN Incompletes are reported by instructor at grade-processing deadline.
 Does not affect GPA.

 L Audit grade (assigned for non-degree student only).

 P/F A "P" grade is not calculated in the GPA, but credit is received and recorded on the academic transcript.
 An "F" grade is calculated in the GPA.

-WD Student-initiated authorized withdrawal is permitted up to the 13th week (effective Spring 2015) and does not affect GPA.
+WD Student-initiated authorized withdrawal is permitted up to the last day of the 13th week of a fall or spring semester, until the ninth day in a winter session, or until the end of the thirteenth day in a summer session and does not affect GPA.
 This grade is a terminal grade and changes are not accepted.

 WF Unauthorized withdrawal, which may be assigned at the instructor's discretion, carries a penalty, and is equivalent to an "F" in the GPA.
-This grade is a terminal grade and
+This grade is a terminal grade and changes are not accepted.

-- Y Intermediate grade assigned after the first of two semesters or the first two semesters of a three-semester sequence.
+Υ Intermediate grade assigned after the first of two semesters or the first two semesters of a three-semester sequence.
 "Y" will be replaced by an appropriate letter grade when sequence is completed.
-Does not affect GPA. - Z No grade reported by instructor at grade-processing deadline.
-Does not affect GPA. - A grade with an asterisk is assigned for a developmental course.
-Does not affect GPA. - > Denotes student repeated a failed course.
-See repeat policy.
+Does not affect GPA.

+Z No grade reported by instructor at grade-processing deadline.
+Does not affect GPA.